 Hello!
-I am a second-year PhD student in Linguistics at the University of Pennsylvania.
+I am a fourth-year PhD candidate in Linguistics at the University of Pennsylvania.
 My main research interests are in phonetics and phonology.
 I am particularly interested in articulatory and acoustic aspects of performative speech (such as singing), and their mapping to listeners' perception.
-My primary and secondary advisors are Jianjing Kuang and Mark Liberman respectively.
-I am primarily affiliated with the Penn Phonetics Laboratory.
-I am also affiliated with the Language Variation and Cognition Lab.
+My advisors are Jianjing Kuang and Mark Liberman.
+I am primarily affiliated with the Penn Phonetics Laboratory and a member of the Language Variation and Cognition Lab.
+Additionally, I am a MindCORE Graduate Student affiliate.
+Starting Spring 2024, I will also serve as the Student Council Representative for the Musical Acoustics Technical Committee for the Acoustical Society of America.

 Advisors: Dr. Jianjing Kuang, Dr. Mark Liberman